 The day you start a new contract is the day you start preparing for the recompete.
 You build your past performance day by day.
 And you have the opportunity to learn about the customer's preferences.
 But if you wait until the end to do the things that will help you win the proposal, they’ll take far more effort.
 And some will no longer be possible.

 - Intellectual property.
 Intellectual property can translate into strengths in a proposal that differentiate your offering.
 Consult a lawyer for the legalistic minutiae of creating intellectual property.
-Our focus is on winning.
-If you have a library of documentation, software, procedures, checklists, or other tools that you developed on your own and that are your intellectual property, then you can offer better results to the customer.
+Our focus here is on winning.
+If you have a library of documentation, software, procedures, checklists, or other tools that you developed on your own and that are your intellectual property, then the only way the customer can get them is through you.
 Nearly all companies will have to develop processes and procedures.
 Hardly any of those companies will document them and turn them into assets.
 It’s a time investment, and most service companies control costs by minimizing time instead of investing it.
-But if the labor is a sunk cost and you can create an asset, it will be worth it if it helps you win the recompete.
-And just simply having your procedures documented can make writing about how you do things a whole lot easier.
+But if the labor is a sunk cost and you can create an asset, it will be worth it many times over if it helps you win the recompete.
+Just simply having your procedures documented can also make writing about how you do things a whole lot easier.

 - Preferences and trade-offs.
 If you go into the recompete without knowing the customer’s preferences and the best way to make the inevitable trade-offs, you have wasted an advantage you might have had as the incumbent.
 During the contract, figure out what choices you’ll have to make in the proposal, both in your offering and in points of emphasis, and target them for research.
-When you write the proposal you’ll want to explain why you do things and what matters.
+When you write the proposal you’ll want to explain why you do things and what matters about them.
 You want to make sure what you say matches the customer’s preferences, as does every trade-off you have to made.
-As an incumbent, you have a tremendous opportunity to gain insight into them.
+As an incumbent, you have a tremendous opportunity to gain insight into the customer.
 Don’t waste the opportunity.
 Training your project staff how to gain and report this insight is so worth it.

 - Articulate from the customer’s perspective.
 A great proposal is written from the customer’s perspective instead of merely describing yourself and what you do.
 When the proposal starts, you need to be able to put everything you do in the context of the results the customer is looking for.
 It takes a combination of information about the customer and the ability to write from someone else’s perspective instead of being self-descriptive.
 You should spend the life of the contract developing this skill and improving your understanding of the customer.

 - Awards and recognition.
 Give it, seek it, and document it.
 Keep a file.
 Email makes it easy.
 Instead of asking for praise from the customer, tell the customer that you’re recognizing your staff for their hard work and most of the time they’ll join in.